Multi-Agent Inverted Transformer for Flight Trajectory Prediction: Introduction

 Conventionally, physics-based methods for flight trajectory prediction have been widely used, which rely on kinetic models of aircraft and aerodynamic performance data such as the Base of Aircraft Data (BADA)~\cite{nuic2010user,gallo2007trajectory,dupuy2007preliminary,lymperopoulos2006model}.
 These approaches are effective in low-density airspace under normal conditions, but they often struggle to predict flight trajectories accurately when they deviate substantially from standard flight procedures due to interventions by ATCs~\cite{hamed2013statistical}.
 Therefore, various data-driven approaches have gained significant attention in recent years.

 Early models based on classical multivariate regression techniques have been proposed for flight trajectory prediction~\cite{de2013machine,hong2015trajectory}.
 Several studies have explored the use of Gaussian mixture models (GMMs) to represent the statistical distributions of flight trajectories and apply them to flight trajectory prediction~\cite{barratt2018learning,murca2018identification,paek2020route, jung2023inferring,choi2021hybrid}.
 Recent advancements have increasingly focused on deep learning-based approaches.
 Several models for flight trajectory prediction based on long short-term memory (LSTM) networks have been proposed~\cite{shi20204,zeng2020deep,zhang2023flight}.
 Other studies have combined convolutional neural networks (CNNs) with LSTMs to improve the extraction of the spatio-temporal patterns of flight trajectories~\cite{ma2020hybrid,kim2021air}.
+Social-LSTM networks also have been proposed for multi-agent flight trajectory prediction~\cite{xu2021multi, chu2025joint}.

 More recently, Transformer-based models have gained prominence due to their better capabilities in sequence representation.
 Vanilla Transformer architectures have been employed for long-term flight trajectory prediction~\cite{tong2023long}, and the temporal fusion Transformer has been used to improve the capture of temporal dependencies in flight trajectories~\cite{silvestre2024multi}.
 Other approaches have explored alternative representations of flight trajectories by applying binary encoding or inverted embedding techniques~\cite{guo2024flightbert++,yoon2025aircraft}.
 The agent-aware attention mechanism originally introduced in AgentFormer~\cite{yuan2021agent} has been adapted for multi-agent flight trajectory prediction~\cite{choi2023multi,deng2024multi}.